Lord-Cinders/CGarColl/readme.md

 }StructDbList;
 ````
-To store your structure, first, create a new `StructDbList` object and then initialize it
+To store your structure, create a new `StructDbList` object and initialize it.
 ````
 StructDbList * structlist = calloc(1, sizeof(StructDbList));
 InitBasicMLD(strlist);
 ````
-this snippet of code, creates a basic structure database list with primitive data types.
+This code snippet creates a basic structure database list with primitive data types.
-the primitive data types allowed with this library are:
+the primitive data types allowed with this Library are:
 ````
 uint8_t
 uint32_t